+(b)

-- (c) In lieu of any appointment by the Mayor or any of his or hertheir appointees to any office under his or hertheir jurisdiction the Mayor may, subject to the approval of the Council, perform the duties of any office under his or hertheir jurisdiction, except those of the Town Treasurer, provided in case the Town Treasurer is absent or unable to act, the Mayor may countersign checks in accordance with the provisions of Chapter VI, Section 8 of this Charter. - (d) The Mayor shall appoint, with the consent of the Council, the members of the Board of Tax Review, the Town Planning and Zoning Commission and the Zoning Board of Appeals at such times and for such terms as are prescribed in the statutes, this Charter, or ordinances.
-The Mayor shall in like manner appoint members of other commissions, committees, and boards created by the Council to administer programs or parts of programs and appoint individuals to represent the town on regional bodies. - (e) The Mayor may terminate any of these appointments made with consent of Council for persistent nonattendance at meetings.
-The Mayor may propose the termination of any of these appointments for cause and the termination shall be effective if a vote of Council upholds the sufficiency of the cause. - (f) The Mayor may appoint citizen advisory or study committees to serve for the purposes and periods he or shethe Mayor determines. - (g) The power to remove an officer or employee shall include, wherever it appears in this Charter, the power to suspend, either pending investigation or as a disciplinary penalty under the applicable standards.
+(c) In lieu of any appointment by the Mayor or any of his or her appointees to any office under his or her jurisdiction the The Mayor may, subject to the approval of the Town Council, perform the duties of any office under his or herthe Mayor's jurisdiction, except those of the Town Treasurer, provided in case the Town Treasurer is absent or unable to act, the Mayor may countersign checks in accordance with the provisions of Chapter VI, Section 8 of this Charter Section 6.9 of the Town Charter.

+(d) The Mayor shall appoint, with the consent of the Town Council, the members of the Board of Tax Review, the Town Planning and Zoning Commission and the Zoning Board of Appeals at such times and for such terms as are prescribed in the statutes, this Charter, or ordinances.
+The Mayor shall in like manner appoint members of other commissions, committees, and boards created by the Town Council to administer programs or parts of programs and appoint individuals to represent the town on regional bodies.

+(e) The Mayor may terminate any of these appointments made with consent of the Town Council for persistent nonattendance at meetings or.
+The Mayor may propose the termination of any of these appointments for cause and the termination shall be effective if a votewith an affirmative vote of the Town Council upholds the sufficiency of the cause.
+The process for removal of persistent non-attendance or for cause shall be established by ordinance.

+(f) The Mayor may appoint citizen advisory or study committees to serve for the purposes and periods he or shethe Mayor determines.

+(g) The power to remove an officer or employee shall include, wherever it appears in this Charter, the power to suspend, either pending investigation or as a disciplinary penalty under the applicable standards.